HEIGE-PCloud/DoIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

     # {{< version 0.2.11 >}} page layout style ("normal", "wide")
     pageStyle = "normal"
     # {{< version 0.2.13 >}} outdated article reminder config
-    [params.pages.outdatedArticleReminder]
+    [params.page.outdatedArticleReminder]
       enable = false
       # Display the reminder if the last modified time is more than 90 days ago.
       reminder = 90
       # Display warning if the last modified time is more than 180 days ago.
       warning = 180
     # {{< version 0.2.0 >}} Table of the contents config
     [params.page.toc]
       # whether to enable the table of the contents